UniversalDependencies/docs/_ja/introduction.md

 We also keep the surface case frame structures and the scope of negation in different layers.

 The Universal Dependency label set includes syntactic roles such as '[nsubj](http://universaldependencies.org/ja/dep/nsubj.html)', '[dobj](http://universaldependencies.org/ja/dep/dobj.html)', '[iobj](http://universaldependencies.org/ja/dep/iobj.html)'.
-These annotations are not provided under bunsetsu-based dependency annotation, and are instead served from predicate-argument relation annotations.
+These annotations are not provided under bunsetsu-based dependency annotation, and will be instead served from predicate-argument relation annotations in future development.

-Labels related to 'PASSIVE' such as '[nsubjpass](http://universaldependencies.org/ja/dep/nsubjpass.html)', '[csubjpass](http://universaldependencies.org/ja/dep/csubjpass.html)' and '[auxpass](http://universaldependencies.org/ja/dep/auxpass.html)' are defined in the Universal Dependency label set.
-Hopefully, the Japanese language has only two passive auxiliary verbs reru(れる) and rareru(られる).
-Though these morphemes are polysemous, 90% of them are passive.
-We also featured annotation of the sense of these morphemes.

-However, whereas the Universal Dependency label set handles 'PASSIVE', it does not handle 'CAUSATIVE'.
-The Japanese language has two causative auxiliary verbs seru(せる) and saseru(させる) which raise the issue of case alternation.
-The case alternation of causatives should be handled in the Universal Dependency label set.

 The Universal Dependency label set discriminates whether the target is a clause or not.
 Unfortunately, the definition of 'clause' here is vague.